 Most hotel websites have details about their fitness centers and the types of equipment they offer.
 I enjoy trying out new equipment while traveling, most recently TechnoGym, or using something I don’t typically use, like a rower.
 Even economy hotels like Holiday Inn Express or Hampton Inn have fitness centers for guests to utilize during their stay.
 This past weekend while staying at the Hampton Inn in Mooresville, NC for my cousin's wedding (Congratulations Beth & Peter!!), I was able to get in a quick run on the treadmill while catching up on the news.
 A much needed pick me up after a 5 hour car ride!

 There are no more excuses for not working out when you’re traveling.
-Do the research for yourself or your clients and help them plan to be active while on on the road.
-Then, when you get back, let us know how YOU stayed active on your trip.
+Do the research for yourself or your clients to help them be more active while road-trippin'.
+Then, when you get back, let us know how YOU stayed active on your vacay.
 We can’t wait to hear about it!